PrEP Provider Toolkit

 4. Pre-screening guidance for clinicians to access client readiness

-5. Payment options for patients
+5. Payment options for clients

 The SC DHEC STD/HIV and Viral Hepatitis division of the Bureau of Communicable Diseases and Prevention will be responsible for maintaining current guidance in The Plan and will serve as a source for technical assistance and education.
-The division will utilize CBA (capacity building assistance) to further enhance the capacity of funded and unfunded entities to effectively implement the pre- exposure prophylaxis plan.
+The division will utilize CBA (capacity building assistance) to further enhance the capacity of funded and unfunded entities to effectively implement the pre-exposure prophylaxis plan

-The STD/HIV and Viral Hepatitis division will provide basic procedures for engaging a client, scheduling an appointment, developing a referral process, and providing general procedures for required testing.
+The STD/HIV and Viral Hepatitis division will provide basic procedures for engaging a client, scheduling an appointment, developing a referral process, and providing general procedures for required testing

 The STD/HIV and Viral Hepatitis division will implement PrEP referral services in local health departments to address awareness and knowledge surrounding PrEP services.
-Patients can receive low-cost STI and HIV testing at local health departments.
+Clients can receive low-cost STI and HIV testing at local health departments.
 Social workers and disease intervention specialists (DIS) will also provide risk reduction and STI prevention counseling.

 The goal of PrEP is to reduce the acquisition of HIV infection with its resulting morbidity, mortality, and cost to individuals and society.
 Therefore, clinicians initiating the provision of PrEP should: